 The one food I could eat for the rest of my life and not get bored of is…

 3 things.
 Pierogi (dumplings) filled with cheese and potatoes and homemade apple pie.
 Also, a really good warm sourdough bread with great quality butter.

 Would you like to follow in Aleksandra’s footsteps and become a food photographer?
 Join our platform to get started as a freelance food photographer.

 All images are taken by Aleksandra.
-You can view her full portfolio on her website.
+You can view her full portfolio here.